pombase/website/src/docs/documentation/gene-page-phenotypes.md

     annotations for the genotype.
 If you can provide a description for any allele shown as "unknown", please [contact the ${database_name}
     curators](mailto:${helpdesk_address}).
-3. Mouse over the allele name to show the allele type, which indicates whether partial deletions or altered residues refer to amino acids or nucleotides, and expression level.
+3. Mouse over the allele symbol to show the allele type, which indicates whether partial deletions or altered residues refer to amino acids or nucleotides, and expression level.
 4. The phenotype display can be filtered to show subsets of the total